ICB-DCM/cOmicsArt/docs/interface-details/pre-processing.md

   - Options: none, filterOnly, vst_DESeq, simpleCenterScaling, Scaling_0_1, log10, pareto_scaling, ln
   - vst_DESeq also requires the selection of a design formula.

-- **Select Batch Effect Column**: Choose a batch effect column if applicable.
+- **Select Batch Effect Column**: Choose a batch effect if applicable.
+Possible choices are taken from the sample annotation columns.

 - **Get Pre-Processing**: Clicking this button will apply the selected pre-processing procedure to the data.

 - **Color the violin plot by**: Choose a variable to color the violin plots.
+The options are taken from the sample annotation columns.

 ## Main Panel